 But this expedience then short-circuits some of the more subtle - yet powerful - aspects of our roles, inherent in personal context and subtext.
 Often, for example, it is very important to people who are lonely, afraid or vulnerable how they are addressed and greeted.
 The receptionist's voice or manner, for example, may determine whether a person will decide to see a doctor or not, or what kind of a conversation they will then have.
 As one veteran GP wrote:

 'Throughout my long tenure in a small practice I respected and safeguarded my receptionists' roles as social antennae, bridges and buttresses in my contact with patients.
 Their good sense, warm hearts and kindness helped greatly both my understanding (diagnosis, even) and my therapeutic influence.'
+This issue is discussed in more detail in my paper All is Therapy; All is Diagnosis: Unmapped and perishing latitudes of healthcare, available on my website.

-These beneficent exchanges occurred personally - through the reception hatch, on the phone and when talking about doctors' prescriptions: the overt business was the gateway; the metacommunication - the accompanying personal exchanges - may lead to a related path that is often quite as important.
-This is exampled in Section 12, below.
+These beneficent exchanges occurred personally - through the reception hatch, on the phone and when talking about doctors' prescriptions: the overt business was the gateway; the meta-communication - the accompanying personal exchanges - may lead to a related path that is often quite as important.